The Gurkha Museum – Winchester

 The Museum also hosts a series of lectures and special exhibitions about the Brigade of Gurkhas and related subjects.
 To view the latest programme click on the link: Gurkha Museum – What’s on.

-To find out how to become a Friend of the Gurkha Museum click on the link.
+Find out how to become a Friend of the Gurkha Museum.